Wyszków, Lower Silesian Voivodeship

 Wyszków is a village in the administrative district of Gmina Bogatynia, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the Czech and German borders.

 History

 In the Early Middle Ages, the territory was inhabited by the Bieżuńczanie tribe, one of the Polish tribes.
-Since the 11th century, it was under Polish, Czech, Hungarian and Saxon rule, and from 1871 to 1945 it was also part of Germany.
+Since the 11th century, it was under Polish, Czech, Hungarian and Saxon rule, and stayed part of various German states until 1945.
 After the defeat of Germany in World War II in 1945, it became again part of Poland.